Anello-Photonics/docs-A1/docs/getting_started_aerialins.rst

 ==================================
-Maritime INS Getting Started Guide
+Aerial INS Getting Started Guide
 ==================================

-Thank you for choosing the ANELLO Maritime INS!
+Thank you for choosing the ANELLO Aerial INS!
 This step-by-step guide will get you started with connection, configuration, and data collection.
 Please contact support@anellophotonics.com with any questions.

 1. Hardware Connections